Installing blanket insulation

 Ideally it should fit neatly between the joists.
 To calculate the right amount, measure the length of the floor space to be covered.
 Don't stretch or tear blanket insulation – use scissors if it needs to be cut.

 Unroll the insulation blanket and lay it flat between loft joists.
 If possible, add a further layer of blanket insulation across both the joists and the lower layer of insulation.
 Be careful not to squash the insulation down.

 If you want to use your loft for storage, you can place boards down backed with further insulation over the top, or you may need to raise the level of the floor to ensure that the 270mm recommended insulation is achieved.
 If you’re not sure of the best option, contact an installer for a professional opinion.

 Confident DIYers should be able to lay this type of insulation relatively easily themselves – but you should always refer to the manufacturer’s instructions to ensure you’re fitting it correctly and getting the most out of your insulation.

-Some insulation grants and offers are still available from some of the energy companies.
+Some are still available from some of the energy companies.
 The discounted materials and installation rates on offer mean that, in some cases, getting a professional to fit your insulation could be cheaper, or even free, versus doing it yourself.